-Bryan Adams is back in 2019 with his Shine A Light Tour - hitting Canada in January and the UK for February and March, before four big shows in New Zealand.
+Bryan Adams is back in 2019 with his Shine A Light Tour - hitting Canada in January and the UK for February and March, before four big shows in Australia and New Zealand.
 Catch him live by checking out the tour dates and ticket information on Stereoboard below.

 Tue 14th Nov 2017